SchmidtDSE/afscgap/README.md

 <br>

 ## License
 We are happy to make this library available under the BSD 3-Clause license.
-See LICENSE for more details. (c) 2023 [The Eric and Wendy Schmidt Center for Data Science and the Environment at UC Berkeley](https://dse.berkeley.edu).
+See LICENSE for more details. (c) 2023 Regents of University of California.
+See the [Eric and Wendy Schmidt Center for Data Science and the Environment at UC Berkeley](https://dse.berkeley.edu).

 <br>